About Us

 Back in 1944 Kathryn Arthurs was only four years old when her dad joined as a member of the men’s auxiliary at Wellington Free Ambulance.
 Kathryn believes there might have been a focused effort on recruiting volunteer drivers during the war to ensure they had enough staff to man all posts.

 Harry Alfred Arthurs worked elsewhere during the day and was a volunteer driver in the evenings.
-His job was to get poorly patients from A to B as quickly and as safely as possible.
-Drivers were trained in basic first aid but as a single crewed vehicle it was less about treatment at the scene and more about getting them to hospital to receive the appropriate medical care from doctors and nurses.
+His job was to get ill patients from A to B as quickly and as safely as possible.
+Drivers were trained in basic first aid but as a single crewed vehicle, it was less about treatment at the scene and more about getting them to hospital to receive the appropriate medical care from doctors and nurses.

 To ensure Harry and his fellow drivers knew how to transport patients with broken bones, cuts and other such injuries they needed to update their first aid training from time to time.
 To make things as realistic as possible staff regularly recruited family members to be ‘dummy patients’.